ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

+---
+label: 'concepts'
+menu: side
+title: 'Key Concepts'
+index: 2
+linkheadings: 3
+---

 ## Overview
 In the [previous section](/getting-started/project-setup) we setup our local development environment and installed Greenwood.
 We also made a "workspace" for our project files in a directory called _src/_.

 Although Greenwood works without any configuration or setup, (go ahead, run `npm run build`, you'll get a default site right out of the box!), you will of course want to create your own site with your own content.

 For this reason, the minimum requirements for a site that you will want to be familiar with are:
 1. Workspace